 For the most part, the broadband market is dominated by the same phone and cable companies that have dominated telecommunications for decades.
 But one big addition to the broadband market is Google, which launched a fiber optic network in Kansas City in 2012.
 Since then, the search giant has added networks in Austin, TX, and Provo, UT.
 And Google is considering expanding into about 10 other metro areas in the American south and west.

 Frustrated with poor service offered by incumbent broadband providers, about 400 municipalities across the country have built their own government-owned broadband networks.
 While 400 might seem like a big number, most of these towns are quite small.
-The largest, Chatanooga, TN, only has about 170,000 residents, and some have as few as 200.
+The largest, Chattanooga, TN, only has about 170,000 residents, and some have as few as 200.
 So those 400 towns account for a tiny fraction of the US population.
 Some of these networks are extremely fast.
-For example, residents of Chatanooga can get a 1000 Mbps connection — about 50 times faster than a typical connection elsewhere in the country — for $70 per month.
+For example, residents of Chattanooga can get a 1000 Mbps connection — about 50 times faster than a typical connection elsewhere in the country — for $70 per month.
 Click for an interactive version of the map.

 Incumbent broadband providers have reacted to the municipal broadband trend by arguing that it's not fair for governments to compete with the private sector.
 In 19 states, state legislatures have responded with legislation restricting municipalities from building their own broadband networks.
 That has taken some of the wind out of the sails of the municipal broadband movement, but new municipal networks keep popping up in states where the law allows them.